• Skip to primary navigation

 To Make a Cold Brew Iced Coffee Concentrate

-• Measure 1 cup of coffee grounds into a quart size mason jar
+• Measure 1 cup of flavored coffee grounds into a quart size mason jar

 • Cover the coffee grounds with cold water.

-• Shake the jar so all of the grounds are saturated.
+• Place a lid on the jar and shake so all of the grounds are saturated.

-• When the coffee grounds settle top off the jar with more water.
+• When the coffee grounds settle top off the jar with a little more water.

 • Allow to steep for 24 hours.